Digital Legacy Archive · 1988 – June 14, 2025

 A Legacy That Continues

-Posthumously honored by UT Austin for exceptional achievement in career, community, and service.
-Awarded 2025.
+Posthumously honored by UT Austin for exceptional achievement in career, community, and service to the university.

-Dr. Hussein became the first former Doctors Without Borders patient to serve on the MSF USA board of directors — a historic first that reshaped the organization's governance.
+Read the announcementThe first former Doctors Without Borders patient to serve on the MSF USA board of directors—a historic milestone in the organization’s governance.

-Published in 2025, his memoir preserves his voice for every person who will ever need to be reminded that rebuilding is possible — and that a life of service is the highest form of resilience.
+Read the MSF tributeHis memoir preserves his voice for every person who will ever need reminding that rebuilding is possible, and that service is the highest form of resilience.